Line Chart¶

 Single Line Chart¶

-In this part, we show how to create a single line chart using the LineChart
+In this part, we show how to create a single line chart using the LineChart function.

 Let us first import the necessary libraries: